pshihn/no-more-script/README.md

 One script to stop all other scripts!

-Once this script has been loaded, any script loaded later will not run.
+Once this script has loaded, any script loaded later will not run.

 ```html
 <script>console.log('inline 1');</script>